SDGophers/2017-07-Challenge/README.md

 This is what we can demonstrate.

-* Make it more efficient
+* Make it more efficient; demonstrate with profiling data
-* Introduce "problems" that will make it slower; observe results
+* Introduce "problems" that will make it slower; observe results - basically demonstrate what makes Go inefficient
+   * Is allocating on the stack more efficient than allocating on the heap?
+   * What data structures are most efficient?
-* Add new functionality
+* Add new functionality, including but not limited to:
    * Sort results by artist, listens, number of users
-   * User demographics (will need to parse `usersha1-profile.tsv` in the data tar.gz file)
+   * User demographics (will need to parse `usersha1-profile.tsv` in the data tar.gz file) - this would be pretty interesting
-   * New requests; top <n>, etc.
+   * New requests, for instance: Top N artist, Top N users (with demographics), Bottom N artists ("the long tail"), etc.
-* Profile initial new functionality, improve and compare new profile
+* Profile initial new functionality, optimize and compare new profile data